aeternity/AEXs/AEXS/aex-9.md

 public function total_supply() : int
 ```

-`balance_of` - Returns the account balance of another account with address `_owner`.
+`balance_of` - Returns the account balance of another account with address `owner`.

 ```
 public function balance_of(owner: address) : int
 ```

-`transfer` - Transfers _value amount of tokens to address _to, and MUST fire the Transfer event.
+`transfer` - Transfers `value` amount of tokens to `to` address, and MUST fire the Transfer event.
 The function SHOULD throw if the message caller’s account balance does not have enough tokens to spend.

 Note Transfers of 0 values MUST be treated as normal transfers and fire the Transfer event.